sonozaki/Ant/README.md

 If it can not find the field inside the file it returns -1, if it can not open the file -2, if no error occurs it returns 0

 Get_int -> return the value of an int field,
-If it can not find the field inside the file it returns -1, if it can not open the file -2, if no error occurs it returns 0
+If it can not find the field inside the file it returns -1, if it can not open the file -2

 # Español